Understanding the foundation of how I shop, cook, create, and enjoy healthy and delicious recipes.

-I do not put nutrition information on my recipes because most people’s understanding of “calories in calories out” distorted.
+I do not put nutrition information on my recipes because most people’s understanding of “calories in calories out” is quite distorted.
 This theory is incredibly old and scientists have proven that a 100 calorie bag of pretzels is not the same as 100 calories of almonds.
 I will, however, post the nutritional benefits of specific ingredients and why I cook with them.

 I have lot’s of tips and tricks I will share to help you:

 - Eat healthy and save money on your weekly groceries

 - Substitutions for diary and cheese.